 Following recent performances of Santuzza in Cavalleria Rusticana, Leann Sandel-Pantaleo was praised by the Portland Press Herald with the exclamation that “she has a glorious voice…. and she took fire.”

-Last season she returned to the role of Amneris in Aida with Sarasota Opera, while the 2014-2015 season brought her participation in the world premiere of Enemies, A Love Story with Palm Beach Opera, in which she sang the role of Tamara.
+In recent seasons, she debuted with Opera Santa Barbara as the title role in Bizet’s Carmen, returned to the role of Amneris in Aida with Sarasota Opera, and created the role of Tamara in the world premiere of Enemies, A Love Story with Palm Beach Opera.
 The 2013-2014 season saw Ms. Sandel-Pantaleo join Lyric Opera of Chicago to cover Jezibaba in Rusalka, appear with both Opera Omaha and Tulsa Opera as the title role in Carmen, and make her role debut as Augusta Tabor in The Ballad of Baby Doe with Chautauqua Opera.

 During the 2012-2013 season, Ms. Sandel-Pantaleo joined the Lyric Opera of Chicago, to cover and perform the Witch in Hänsel und Gretel, and returned to Teatro alla Scala and the Berlin Staatsoper as Siegrune in Die Walküre, and to North Carolina Opera, as Amneris in Aida.
 She also sang Siegrune at the BBC Proms in London.